pryv/dev-site/src/documents/reference-sections/basics.html.md

 - `API-Version`: The version of the API in the form `{major}.{minor}.{revision}`.
 - `Server-Time`: The current server time as a [timestamp](#data-structure-timestamp).
 Keeping reference of the server time is an absolute necessity to properly read and write event times.
+- `Authorization`: The access token representing your app.

 ## Errors